tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ## `drm:clientToken`

-The value of `drm:clientToken` is a piece of information that may be necessary or useful in authenticating the client with the DRM server, authorizing the client to obtain the DRM-encrypted resource, or decrypting the resource once obtained.
+The value of the `drm:clientToken` attribute is a piece of information that may be necessary or useful in authenticating the client with the DRM server, authorizing the client to obtain the DRM-encrypted resource, or decrypting the resource once obtained.

-When the Adobe ACS DRM scheme is in use, the value of `drm:clientToken` MUST be interpreted as `authData` that can be used to obtain an Adobe ID.
+When the Adobe ACS DRM scheme is in use, the value of `drm:clientToken` MUST be interpreted as base64-encoded `authData` that can be used to obtain an Adobe ID.
 If the client already has an Adobe ID, the value of `drm:clientToken` MAY be ignored.
 If no value for `drm:clientToken` is provided, and the client has no Adobe ID, the client MAY proceed as usual, but